Satay: Fusion satay

 Traditionally, satay referred to any grilled skewered meats with various sauces; it is not necessarily served solely with peanut sauce.
 However, since the most popular variant of satay is chicken satay in peanut sauce (Sate Madura in Indonesia), in modern fusion cuisine the term "satay" has shifted to satay style peanut sauce instead.

 For example, the fusion "satay burger" refers to beef hamburger served with so-called "satay sauce", which is mainly a kind of sweet and spicy peanut sauce or often replaced with gloppy peanut butter.
 The Singapore satay bee hoon is actually rice vermicelli served in peanut sauce.
 The American-Thai fusion fish fillet in satay sauce also demonstrates the same trend.
 The fusion French cuisine Cuisses de Grenouilles Poelees au Satay, Chou-fleur Croquant is actually frog legs in peanut sauce.
 The Indomie instant noodle is also available in satay flavour, which is only the addition of peanut sauce in its packet.
-In Hong Kong, satay sauce is usually served with instant noodles and stir-fried beef.
+In Hong Kong, satay sauce is usually served with instant noodles or macaroni, and stir-fried beef.
 This dish is most often eaten for breakfast.